Compare TOP CFD Brokers in the UK

 Thirdly, how good is there online trading platform?
 When comparing CFD trading brokers You can watch as many videos on youtube as you like but the only way to really get a feel for a platform is to open up a CFD trading demo account.
 You don’t need to risk any money but it will give you an idea of how it works, albeit with limited functionality.

 ETX Capital are one of the oldest CFD brokers in the UK.
 ETX was founded in 1965 as Monecor and remains a member of the London Stock exchange.
 They offer tight spreads as low as 0.7 on EuroDollar and 0.9 on other FX pairs.
 ETX has won some pretty decent awards including: Money AM Awards 2012 Best Online Charts.
-Investment Trends Award 2013 Best Value for Money and UK Forex Award 2013 Best Forex Trading Tool & Software.For new clients they offer a no deposit £20 to test their Pro, MT4 and Binary trading platforms.
-For depositing clients it is possible to claim up to £3,750 as a welcome bonus (more info).
+Investment Trends Award 2013 Best Value for Money and UK Forex Award 2013 Best Forex Trading Tool & Software.For new clients they offer a no deposit £20 to test their Pro, MT4 and Binary trading platforms (more info).

 ayondo are one of the more innovative CFD brokers as they focus on offering social trading.
 So you can basically copy other spread betting traders and make money when they make money.
 They offer new clients £500 to switch accounts to drum up new business and offer traditional spread betting as well.
 You can even set your margin limits to 100% if you want to trade on a non-leveraged basis and just take advantage of the tax breaks.
 If you go toayondo because of the social trading feature you can earn money by getting other traders to follow you or by choosing a winning trader to follow.
 Obviously picking a winning trader to follow is just as hard as picking a winning stock!
 Sign up with ayondo here.